davidchungdev/CSC-690-SFSU-csc690-fall2019-party_foul/README.md

 Lance Santos

 Proposal:
-This is a game application you can play with your friends when you're drunk.
+This is a game application you can play with your friends!